Banned Book Roll Call

-Banned Books Week is an annual event and will be taking place throughout the United States during the week of October 1-October 7.
+Banned Books Week is an annual event and will be taking place throughout the United States during the week of September 22-28th.
 We have created this guide to help Howard Community College Students learn more about Banned Books, their right to read, and the importance of the First Amendment.
 On this guide, you will find information covering a variety of issues surrounding Banned Books including history, rationale, and links to useful websites.
 We hope you enjoy, explore and learn something new!

 ALA Banned Books Puppet Video